ninabarzh/ipa/content/en/docs/guides/allies.md

 ## How to talk to the police or courts about digital abuse

 Unfortunately, not all frontline workers understand tech-based abuse.
-Here's how to make your words—and the survivor’s experience—count.
+Here's how to make your words, and the survivor’s experience, count.

 1. Focus on behaviour and intent, not just “technology”.
 Instead of saying: